 Learners develop introductory skills for using computers in the medical office setting.
 The types of hardware and software typically found in the medical office are discussed along with maintenance and keyboarding ergonomics.
 Students will learn the functionality of Windows, the Internet, Microsoft Word, Excel, Outlook, and an electronic medical record.
-Using these software programs, students will practice activities related to medical office duties such as managing files and folders, creating Word documents, mail merge, attaching documents to emails, internet searches, creating calculated spreadsheets, entering patient information into the electronic medical record and retrieving data from the electronic medical record.

-Restricted to students admitted to the following program(s): 315091 Medical Assistant
+Using these software programs, students will practice activities related to medical office duties such as managing files and folders, creating Word documents, mail merge, attaching documents to emails, internet searches, creating calculated spreadsheets, entering patient information into the electronic medical record.
+Restricted to students admitted to the following program(s): 31-509-1 Medical Assistant